Love (2020 film): Release

 Baradwaj Rangan of Film Companion South wrote "Love is tricky, and therefore, Love is tricky, too.
-It flips around genres like mad: it’s a narcissistic murder mystery like Alfred Hitchcock’s Rope mixed with a psychological black comedy like David Fincher’s Fight Club mixed with a domestic-abuse drama like Anubhav Sinha’s Thappad".
+It flips around genres like mad: it's a narcissistic murder mystery like Alfred Hitchcock's Rope mixed with a psychological black comedy like David Fincher's Fight Club mixed with a domestic-abuse drama like Anubhav Sinha's Thappad".

 Remake

-A Tamil adaptation with the same title is set to release in 2023 with Bharath and Vani Bhojan in the lead roles.
-The Tamil remake is directed by RP Bala.
+A Tamil remake with the same title (2023) was directed by RP Bala and starring with Bharath and Vani Bhojan in the lead roles.